macOS (Virtualization.framework)

 | UEFI Boot | Supported | Via EFI firmware |

-| virtio-fs Shares | Not Yet | Planned for future release |
+| virtio-fs Shares | Supported | DynamicCaller ownership only |

 | NAT Networking | Supported | Platform-native NAT |